 For this show, Bill opened up for Daniel Bachman, who was on a lengthy tour for the first time in what seems like ages.
 You'll get a taste of that performance on this blog soon.

 stream the goodness right here by pressing the "play" arrow.

 This set was recorded after obtaining explicit artist permission by Richard Hayes using a pair of Line Audio CM3 (cardioid) microphones (hand-built in Sweden) along with a soundboard feed to a Sound Devices MixPre6 recorder (manufactured with pride a few hours drive away from Milwaukee).

 The files were mixed, trimmed and gentle compression and careful EQ were applied using Audacity.
 The files were extracted to ALAC and mp3 format using xAct.

-Please support these fine artists and decent people by going to their shows, buying multiple copies of their merchandise (your friends need the music), and talking to them like they are real human beings after shows.
-If they don't mind.
+Please support this fine artist and decent person by going to his shows, buying multiple copies of his merchandise (your friends need the music!), and talking to him like he is a real human being after shows.
+If he doesn't mind.

 As always, but not usually specifically mentioned, I am very much indebted to Ken Chrisien, the owner and operator of Acme Records and Music Emporium in the Bay View neighborhood of Milwaukee's south side.
 Without his fantastic booking abilities and exquisite musical taste, as well as his unending patience with this blogger's attempts to document the live music provided there, this blog would be a much bleaker place than it is.
 To suggest that vinyl enthusiasts have a second home at Acme is to utter the obvious.
 To recommend that you purchase as much of your music there as you can is the easiest suggestion I have ever made.